alisaifee/coredis/docs/source/compatibility.rst

 ZINCRBY
 *******

-Increment the score of a member in a sorted set
+Increments the score of a member in a sorted set.

 - Documentation: `ZINCRBY <https://redis.io/commands/zincrby>`_
 - Implementation: :meth:`~coredis.Redis.zincrby`